World Congress of Intellectuals in Defense of Peace: Program

-The Congress was part of the Soviet-supported Poland movement aimed at slowing down the development of nuclear weaponry by the West (at that time, USSR did not have nuclear weapons of its own, although it was engaged in a crash program to develop them).
+The Congress was part of Stalin's goal of slowing down the nuclear weapon program under development by the United States and its NATO allies, by influencing the world public opinion through framing of the communist members of the Eastern Bloc as supporters of world peace, and on the opposite side, portraying the Western Bloc as a threat to world peace.
+At that time, the Soviet Union did not have nuclear weapons of its own, although it was engaged in a crash program to develop them.
 Polish historian Wojciech Tomasik claimed that the Congress was an example of the Soviet Union hijacking the concept of "defending peace", to justify its own policies.
-The aim of the Congress was to influence world public opinion, portraying the Eastern Bloc countries as supporters of peace and the Western Bloc countries as a threat to it.
-Dąbrowska in her memoirs stated that "the Congress was not aimed at preventing the war in general, but at preventing an American-Soviet war from talking place now, at the moment in which the USSR is in the inferior position."
+The aim of the Congress was to influence world public opinion, portraying the Eastern Bloc countries as supporters of world peace and the Western Bloc countries as a threat to it.
+Dąbrowska in her memoirs stated that "the Congress was not aimed at preventing the war in general, but at preventing an American-Soviet War from taking place now, at the moment in which the USSR is in the inferior position."

 Some Polish activists and politicians initially saw the congress as a neutral event that would boost Polish relations with the West.
-However, in reaction to a strongly anti-American speech where the Soviet delegation leader, writer Alexander Fadeyev compared American democracy to fascism, attacked writers and intellectuals such as John Dos Passos, T. S. Eliot, André Malraux, Eugene O'Neill and Jean-Paul Sartre.
-A number of western delegates such as Huxley or Curie declared themselves offended.
-Some, including Julian Huxley (then director of UNESCO), Léger and Taylor left the conference in protest.
-Huxley accused the Congress of intolerance to non-Communist viewpoints and stated "such behaviour cannot lead to peace, and may help to promote war".
-Writer Ilya Ehrenburg then gave a conciliatory speech on behalf of the Soviet delegation, and Borejsza convinced almost everyone to remain at the Congress.
+However, in reaction to a strongly anti-American speech where the Soviet delegation leader, Russian writer Alexander Fadeyev, compared American democracy to fascism and attacked authors, academics, philosophers, and intellectuals from Western countries, such as John Dos Passos, T. S. Eliot, André Malraux, Eugene O'Neill, and Jean-Paul Sartre; some of them were reportedly offended by Fadeyev's speech.
+As a result, some of the non-Soviet delegates, including English biologist and philosopher Julian Huxley (then director of UNESCO), Léger, and Taylor left the conference in protest.
+Huxley accused the Congress of intolerance towards non-communist viewpoints, and stated that "such behaviour cannot lead to peace, and may help to promote war".
+Russian writer Ilya Ehrenburg then gave a conciliatory speech on behalf of the Soviet delegation, and Borejsza convinced almost everyone to remain at the Congress.